healym/euler/README.md

 # Euler Problems

+This is where I plan on housing my solutions to problems listed on Project Euler.
+My solutions will be written in Haskell, as an excersice to further my knowledge of and familiarity with it.

 ## What are the Euler Problems?

 The Euler Problems are problems of the set described in Project Euler.